mropert/mropert.github.io/_posts/2017-12-17-better_polymorphic_ducks.md

 * Putting all our Ducks in an array-like container will not guarantee the actual data ends up in the same memory region, decreasing locality of reference.

 Let's try to replace the `unique_ptr` by a static buffer.
+To do that we will use a `std::aligned_storage` of a given size (say, 64 bytes for example) and do placement `new` and `delete`.
 Since we'll be changing a lot of lines I'll show the complete source this time:

 ```cpp
 class duck_t {